Himistyr/Fog-of-War-Pathfinding/README.md

 };
 ```

-Basically, Seek just tells the actor to move te a certain target in 1 straight line (The target being anything from a position to another actor).
+Basically, Seek just tells the actor to move to a certain target in 1 straight line (The target being anything from a position to another actor).
-Now that this is established, let's move on to actually using this Seek behaviour.
+Now that this is established, let us move on to actually using this Seek behaviour.
-To simplify the code I just let the actor move to the first point the algorithm found that isn't the current point the agent is at.
+To simplify the code, I just let the actor move to the first point the algorithm found that isn't the current point the agent is at.
 Also, I check if the path is still more than 2 nodes long.
 In case this is false, the agent just moves towards the final node.
 An example of this: